DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```
 The output file name for the genomes with same orientation is "fixed_genomes.fasta".

 Location of IS elements in the genomes are obtained by blasting with target IS sequences.
-Sequences of more than one target IS elements can be placed in the same multifasta file for obtaining their genome locations in all genomes at once.
+Sequences of more than one target IS element can be placed in the same multifasta file for obtaining their genome locations in all genomes at once.
 ```
 blastn -query ./example_data/IS_NZ_CP025371.1.fasta \
 -subject fixed_genomes.fasta \
 -outfmt 6 -out PRN_468_blastIS_out.txt
 ```

-Here, sequences extending 7000bp to both direction from each IS were replaced.
-IS elements that were no more than 200bp apart (after extension) in each genome were also "merged".
-Then, each of these "extended and merged" IS element were replaced with shorter placedholder sequences (N x 15).
-A seperate set of IS-replaced genomes were also produced by enabling performing minimal IS extension (i.e. 100bp) and merging overlapping IS only (i.e. IS that are less than 3 bp apart) through passing string argument "on" to the -s flag.
+Here, sequences extending 7000bp to both directions from each IS are replaced.
+IS elements that are no more than 200bp apart (after extension) in each genome are also "merged".
+Then, each of these "extended and merged" IS element are replaced with shorter placedholder sequences (N x 15).
+A seperate set of IS-replaced genomes are also produced by enabling performing minimal IS extension (i.e. 100bp) and merging overlapping IS only (i.e. IS that are less than 3 bp apart) through passing string argument "on" to the -s flag.
 ```
 bash ./scripts/merge_replace_IS.sh -g fixed_genomes.fasta -i PRN_468_blastIS_out.txt -e 7000 -m 200 -s "on"
 ```
-Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters were used for generating kmers.
+Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters are used for generating kmers.
 ```
 #For ext7000_merge200_ISreplaced_genomes set
 cd ./ext7000_merge200_ISreplaced_genomes